57 Xun4 巽

 The invisible wind silently penetrates every point of entry; therefore the internal reform is being carried out in stealth, in such a way that eludes even the spirits.
 The contour from line 1 to 4 is similar to that of Da Guo (28), a crisis of overload which requires extraordinary action.
 Position 1 is the entry point, but line 1 isn't prepared.
 Line 2 carries out the reform.
 Line 3 arrives at the crossing – to continue or not?
 Line 4 re-enters where fruitful achievement can be attained by submitting to line 5.
 Line 5 is the great lord (or the main target of reform), through that the internal reform is successfully accomplished.
 As line 6 doesn't overthrow the old regime to establish its own base, it will face interaction with them in the next hexagram Dui (58).

 The 1st line

-Text: (The subject is in a state of) moving back and forth; it is advantageous (or appropriate) to persist like a warrior.
+The subject is in a state of moving back and forth; it is advantageous (or appropriate) to possess a warrior's persistence.

 Here is the entry point (of the internal reform), but line 1 hesitates to enter.
 It is advantageous if the mission can be carried out in the manner of a warrior.